jtlapp/electron-affinity/README.md

 Whenever an instance (or subclass) of `Error` is created in the one process and transferred via IPC to another process, by any means, the stack trace and error code (if any) is removed prior to transfer.
 Electron does this, and the library does not obviate it.

 A main API that throws an error not wrapped in `RelayedError` results in an uncaught exception within the main process.
-Main APIs can return error objects, but Electron strips them of everything but the message.
+Main APIs can return error objects as return values, but Electron strips them of everything but the message.

 Exceptions thrown within window APIs are never returned to the main process.

 ### Managing Timeout

 The library will time out if it takes too long for the main process to bind to a window API or if it takes too long for a window to bind to a main API.
 The former can happen if the main process attempts to bind before a window has finished initializing and it takes a long time for the window to initialize.
 The latter can happen if the main process is too busy to respond or has gone unresponsive.
+An attempt to bind a main API will also time out if the main process never exposed the API.

-The default timeout is 4 seconds, which should be long enough for either of these bindings; if it takes more than 4 seconds, it's likely that there's another problem requiring correction.
+The default timeout is 4 seconds, which should be long enough for either of these bindings; if it takes more than 4 seconds, there's likely another problem requiring correction.
 Even so, there may be scenarios I haven't anticipated requiring a longer timeout, and possibly scenerios where a shorter timeout is desirable.
 The main process and each window sets its own timeout via the `setIpcBindingTimeout()` function, as follows:

 ```ts
 // main process